dhkim2013/dhkim2013.github.io/_posts/2016-04-15-Add-Explosion-Animation.md

 using UnityEngine;
 using System.Collections;

-public class explosion : MonoBehaviour {
+public class Explosion : MonoBehaviour {

 	// Use this for initialization
 	void Start () {